 The Guardian Should Appeal To Die-Hard 90’s Horror Fans

-No, The Guardian isn’t technical a ‘good’ horror movie.
-Even fans of this 90’s oddity would be hard-pressed to argue it doesn’t represent something of a downgrade for Friedkin.
+No, The Guardian isn’t technically a ‘good’ horror movie.
+Even fans of this 90’s oddity would be hard-pressed to argue it’s not something of a downgrade for Friedkin.
 Nevertheless, it’s hardly a bad move that should be dismissed out of hand.
 Certainly, The Guardian works much better than a movie about a killer tree nymph should work.
 And some of the movie’s eccentricities distinguish it from the decade’s more generic offerings.
 While there isn’t much here to recommend to casual horror fans, die-hard 90’s horrorphiles should certainly check this one out.